Skip to main content

 • How to surrender your driving licence and return to driving at a later date

-To apply you'll need to fill in a DL1 application form.
+To apply you'll need to apply online or by post by filling in a DL1 application form.
 The DL1 application form is available from main Post Office® branches.
-Any relevant Medical Questionnaires will be issued by the medical section once the DL1 form has been received; you can request the forms by:

 How to reapply for your lorry or bus driving licence